 The following sequence suggests itself as we consider the curriculum to be planned for the youth of the immediate generations:

-……..Primary education… Civilization… ages: 4-12.
+Primary education Civilization ages: 4-12

-……..Secondary education… Culture… ages: 12-18.
+Secondary education Culture ages: 12-18

-……..Higher education… World citizenship… ages: 18-25.
+Higher education World citizenship ages: 18-25

 In the future, education will make a far wider use of psychology than heretofore.
 A trend in this direction is already to be seen.
-The nature— physical, vital, emotional and mental—of the boy or girl will be carefully investigated and his incoherent life purposes directed along right lines; he will be taught to recognize himself as the one who acts, who feels and who thinks.
-Thus the responsibility of the central “I”, or the occupant of the body will be taught.
+The nature— physical, vital, emotional [Page 57] and mental—of the boy or girl will be carefully investigated and his incoherent life purposes directed along right lines; he will be taught to recognize himself as the one who acts, who feels and who thinks.
+Thus the responsibility of the central "I", or the occupant of the body will be taught.
 This will alter the entire present attitude of the youth of the world to their surroundings and foster, from their earliest days, the recognition of a part to be played and a responsibility to be assumed.
 Education will be regarded as a method of preparation for that useful and interesting future.